 Solution: Consider cutting out these foods for three weeks and see if it helps.

 Sides of the face.
 Some people have made it their nightly ritual to slather on a rich hand cream or oil to nourish their dry hands and keep their cuticles looking moist.
 But what you may not realize is that while those rich oils may do wonders for the hands, they can wreak havoc for the skin if you sleep with your hands pressed on the sides of your face.
-A second reason for breakouts and bumps on the sides of the face could be a condition called ‘acne cosmetica’ which is a blockage of the pores from ingredients found in liquid foundation makeup—especially when worn in hot, humid climates.
+A second reason for breakouts and bumps on the sides of the face or ears could be a condition called ‘acne cosmetica’ which is a blockage of the pores from ingredients found in liquid foundation makeup—especially when worn in hot, humid climates.
 (Read more about acne cosmetica.)

 Solution: Skip the hand cream at night (or wear cotton gloves) if you think you sleep on your side.
 Consider experimenting with different types of makeup (or ideally a mineral powder) to see if you get improvement.